retrowebapp/retrowebapp.github.io/how-to/install-ms-dos-6.22-on-virtualbox.md

    - MS-DOS-6.22.vbox-prev (1 KB)
    - MS-DOS-6.22.vdi (2.1 MB)
 7. Command-Tab to 'VirtualBox' -> click the 'Take' icon
-8. Snapshot Name: 'Initial State'
+8. Snapshot Name: Initial State
-9. Snapshot Description: 'Before starting up for the first time.' -> click 'Ok'
+9. Snapshot Description: Before starting up for the first time. -> click 'Ok'
 10. You should see 'Initial State' in the snapshots list, with 'Current state' nested underneath
 11. Command-Q to quit VirtualBox Manager (good practice before backing up)
 12. In the 'MS-DOS-6.22' folder, you should see that a 'Snapshots' folder has been added.
 Inside is a .vdi file (2.1 MB).
 13. Command-UpArrow, to the 'VirtualBox VMs' folder
-14. Control-click the 'MS-DOS-6.22' folder -> 'Compress 'MS-DOS-6.22'
+14. Control-click the 'MS-DOS-6.22' folder -> 'Compress “MS-DOS-6.22”'
-14. Note that the compressed .zip file is tiny - only about 9 KB.
+15. Note that the compressed .zip file is tiny - only about 9 KB.
 Compression works really well on the Virtual Disk Image (.vdi) files, because they're currently empty.
 Your .zip archive files will be much bigger later, when the .vdi files contain data.
-15. Rename the 'MS-DOS-6.22.zip' file to [ms-dos-6.22-initial-state.zip
+16. Rename the 'MS-DOS-6.22.zip' file to [ms-dos-6.22-initial-state.zip
     ](./install-ms-dos-6.22/ms-dos-6.22-initial-state.zip)
-16. Back up the 'ms-dos-6.22-initial-state.zip' file
+17. Back up the 'ms-dos-6.22-initial-state.zip' file

 > __DOWNLOAD:__ The 'ms-dos-6.22-initial-state.zip' archive is available [here
 > ](./install-ms-dos-6.22/ms-dos-6.22-initial-state.zip).